kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Maybe it is time now to write a bug report.

-Nope.
+Better not.
 The magical number 18446744073709551615 is just 2^64-1 and the maximum of an unsigned big int.
 That's why!
 I never hit that number before.

 MyISAM vs. InnoDB (digression)
 ----------